nathanhumphrey/sequelize-passport-demo/README.md

 }
 ```

-If successful, you should recieve a response similar to the following:
+If successful, you should receive a response similar to the following:

 ```json
 {